Skip to content

 Persistent Customization

-You can pause the game-side data stream by pressing F7 in-game.
+You can pause the game-side data stream by pressing F7 (or F5 in ToB) in-game.
 This stops the game from writing updates to the state file, which is useful if you want to freeze the entire debugger state.

 How It Works (Technical Overview)